Asian stocks slide as U.S. tariffs on EU fan growth worries | MarketScreener

 Bets on a rate cut could rise further if U.S. non-farm payrolls due on Friday show weakness in the labor market.

-Hong Kong shares fell 0.6% as anti-government demonstrators clashed with police into the early hours of Thursday, venting their anger over a policeman's shooting and wounding of a teenager.
+Hong Kong shares fell 0.6% as anti-government demonstrators clashed with police into the early hours of Thursday, venting anger over a policeman's shooting and wounding of a teenager.

 The financial hub has been rocked by months of protests over China's rule of the former British colony.

-U.S. crude rose 0.36% to $52.83 a barrel.
-Brent crude rose 0.1% $57.75 per barrel.
+Brent crude fell 0.21% to $57.60 per barrel.
 In addition to a slowing global economy, energy traders are worried about an oversupplied market and the chance of geopolitical friction in the Middle East.

-Spot gold, a safe-haven asset that investors often buy during time of heightened risk, rose 0.1% to $1,500.70 per ounce, but in the currency market the safe-haven yen <JPY=EBS> and Swiss franc <CHF=EBS> were little changed versus the dollar.

 (Editing by Richard Borsuk)